 - Increasing clinical studies participation.
 A major obstacle to developing new drugs is recruiting and retaining enough participants.
 A free, easy-to-use clinical studies matching service, Alzheimer's Association TrialMatch®, helps inform, mobilize and motivate study participants.

 - Obtaining data showing the impact of beta-amyloid imaging on physician decision-making and patient outcomes.
-The Alzheimer’s Association leads and co-funds the $100 million Imaging Dementia – Evidence for Amyloid Scanning (IDEAS) Study to determine the clinical usefulness and value of incorporating beta-amyloid imaging in diagnosing Alzheimer's and other dementias in certain situations.
+The Alzheimer's Association leads and co-funds the $100 million Imaging Dementia – Evidence for Amyloid Scanning (IDEAS) study to determine the clinical usefulness of beta-amyloid imaging in diagnosing Alzheimer's and other dementias.
 Results could lead to more accurate diagnosis and treatment.

-- Adding onto a pioneering prevention study to learn more about the nuanced influences of the beta-amyloid and tau proteins in Alzheimer’s.
-A first-of-its-kind study, the Longitudinal Evaluation of Amyloid Risk and Neurodegeneration (LEARN) Study is an add-on study to the Anti-Amyloid Treatment in Asymptomatic Alzheimer's Disease (A4) Study.
-The LEARN subcomponent of A4 will follow over time individuals who do not have elevated amyloid and determine what biological changes are related to cognitive decline, including possible later amyloid buildup as well as increases in tau levels, helping to shed light on the perplexing individual variation in disease progression.
+- Adding onto a pioneering prevention study to learn more about the nuanced influences of the beta-amyloid and tau proteins in Alzheimer's.
+A first-of-its-kind study, the Longitudinal Evaluation of Amyloid Risk and Neurodegeneration (LEARN) study is an add-on study to the Anti-Amyloid Treatment in Asymptomatic Alzheimer's Disease (A4) study.
+The LEARN subcomponent of A4 will follow over time individuals who do not have elevated amyloid and determine what biological changes are related to cognitive decline, including possible later amyloid buildup and increases in tau levels, helping to shed light on the perplexing individual variation in disease progression.